Community organizing in immigrant communities

-Community organizing is a popular method used by immigrant communities to express their views and perspectives on a range of issues that impact their lives.
-It is crucial to combating socio-political issues and has been utilized by immigrant communities to advocate for immigrant rights.
-There is a wide variety of issues that are addressed through community organizing and include combating language barriers, increasing accessibility to social services, and widening the scope cultural knowledge.
-Most importantly, community organizing has served as a way to promote collaboration and a sense of belonging for various immigrant individuals by allowing them to voice their concerns to promote change.
-Research has shown that community organizing in immigrant communities has been an effective mediator between the social injustices being addressed and those being directly affected.
+Community organizing is widely used by immigrant communities to advocate for their interests on issues affecting their lives.
+Community organizing has been used by immigrant communities to advocate for their rights amid socio-political challenges.
+It addresses various issues, including language barriers, access to social services, and cultural awareness.
+The approach fosters collaboration and belonging by enabling immigrants to voice concerns and drive change while serving as an effective mediator between social injustices and affected communities.

 Many immigrant communities in the United States are engaged in community organizing activities.
 Of over 50 million immigrants living in the United States many may experience exploitation in the workforce and different forms of discrimination and challenges in their lives.
 Many voluntary associations that seek to meet the needs of immigrants utilize community organizing methods aiming to mobilize and empower them and advocate for them.

 History

 Community organizing in immigrant communities in the United States began in the 18th century but became more prevalent between the 1860s and World War I. This form of community organizing came about as a result of the growing immigrant population in the U.S. over the years.
 During the nineteenth century, many of the farm workers were Chinese, Japanese, Filipino, and Mexican workers.
 Immigrants often enter the U.S. through traditional gateway cities, such as San Francisco, New York, Boston and Chicago, and since the 1960s, the foreign-born population has more than doubled from 5.4 percent to 12.4 percent.
 Essentially, the American environment stimulated the need for this way of organizing.
 It was important for this population to come together and organize in order to either assimilate into American culture or integrate in respective communities.

 Immigrant organizations vary greatly in size and can be well established or unstable.
 The most popular reasons for the forming of these organizations is defensive — a response to exclusion — and offensive — a way to set themselves apart from others.
 Over the years, these organizations have formed to respond to the particular needs of immigrants, such as immigrant rights, worker rights and civic engagement.